qiskit-community/lindbladmpo/INSTALL.md

 ## Note on multithreading

 The ITensor documentation and make options discuss a few possibilities for multithreading under Linux.
-The simplest option is to instal the OpenBLAS library, see https://www.openblas.net/ for further information.
+The simplest option (which performs very well) is to install the OpenBLAS library, see https://www.openblas.net/ for further information.